Boric Acid Vaginal Suppositories: Everything You Need to Know

 Boric Acid should only be used as a vaginal suppository and not consumed.
 Please keep out of reach of children.

 When used as directed BA is an affordable safe effective gentle treatment that has few if any adverse side effects for users who need them.
 It will save you money and time not going to the doctor to test for thrush and BV since these treat both.
-Plus you can avoid using harsh antibiotics or fluconozole which come with many side effects.
+Plus you can avoid using harsh antibiotics or fluconazole which come with many side effects.

 Antifungal mechanisms supporting boric acid therapy of Candida vaginitis